 Mobile-friendliness of the website has long been an important factor for Google’s search algorithm with mobile-optimized websites ranking higher than the non-optimized ones.
-Starting from April 21, the search giant launches Mobilegeddon – a new algorithm that is said to revolutionize mobile friendliness and affect mobile searches across the globe.
-Google recently announced that mobile friendliness will become even more important ranking signal and significantly influence websites’ search rankings.
+Starting from April 21, the search giant launches Mobilegeddon – a new algorithm that is said to revolutionize mobile-friendliness and affect mobile searches across the globe.
+Google recently announced that mobile-friendliness will become an even more important ranking signal and significantly influence websites’ search rankings.

 How to prepare for Mobilegeddon